Religion in Papua New Guinea: Makasol

 The Makasol (or "Wind Nation"), also known as Paliau movement, is neo-traditional Millenarianist counter-cultural religious and social movement in Papua New Guinea.
-Its base is in the Manus Province, a motherland of its founder, the prophet Paliau Maloat (d.
-1991).
+Its base is in the Manus Province, a motherland of its founder, the prophet Paliau Maloat.
 He had served in the colonial police force, but became an opposition political activist, organized a movement, and had been arrested twice by the colonial authority.
 Later he also opposed the independent Papua governing elite.

 Duk-Duk dancers in the Gazelle Peninsula, New Britain, 1913.

 The faith of the movement focuses on a new Holy Trinity - Wing, Wang and Wong.
 The new counter-cultural project is based on native values: local production for use; indigenous medical practices; new versions of traditional social institutions ("men's houses" and replacing the structure of local level governments).

 Similar movements

 There are similar indigenist movements to the Makasol.
 An example is the movement led by the remarkable "prophet" Yali in the Rai Coast District of northern Papua.